keerah/Pass.port/README.md

 ![menu img](https://i.imgur.com/zzlOsnc.png "Pass.Port interface")

  ## What it does:
-* After clicking BROWSE it analyses the files in the folder you browsed to and finds their shared name (stripped off of everything after the separator tag), it's called Basename
+* After clicking BROWSE Pass.Port analyses the files in the folder you browsed to and finds their shared name (stripped off of everything after the separator tag), it's called Basename.
+The one detected will be shown in the Basename field
-* Once its done you can push the PORT button.
-It will import all found sequences, analyse them for a renderpass type (this is for future feature of auto compositing by the book) and for Light Groups
+* If Pass.Port was able to detect the basename, it will enable the PORT button.
+Clicking it will import all found sequences, analyse them for a renderpass type (this is for the future feature of auto compositing) and for Light Groups
-* Then if AutoComp enabled, it sortes them into separate Comps corresponding to the detected Light Groups
+* Then if AutoComp enabled, it sorts them into separate Comps corresponding to the detected Light Groups
-* As a result you have all sequences imported and one or a few new comps, all placed into the project folder RS render passes
+* As a result you have all sequences imported and one or a few new comps, all placed into the project folder RS render passes.
+Pass.port will indicate this int its UI (and in the log file)
-* The script saves all your current settings - the separator tag, fps, autocomp checkbox and the last successful folder location between sessions
+* The script saves all your current settings between the sessions, including the last successful folder
-* For precise control Pass.port creates a text log file with everything it has found and done named pass.port_log.txt next to your AE project file or to your desktop, if your project is not saved
+* Pass.Port creates a text log file with everything it has found and done named pass.port_log.txt next to your AE project file or to your desktop, if your project is not saved
 * Creates 2 undo groups, one for the Footage Import and another one for AutoComp stage, so you can undo by one

 ## What it does not (yet):